m-ringler/straights/README.md

 ## Backlog

 * Add more tests for the javascript code
+* Use a bundler for the JS code
 * Add more XML doc (use Copilot?)
 * Microsoft.CodeAnalysis.PublicApiAnalyzers
 * See if we can find a better solution for the Linux OpenCvSharp runtime